AdvancedCustomFields/docs/fields/checkbox.md

 ## Notes

 ### Save custom
 If using the [local JSON](https://www.advancedcustomfields.com/resources/local-json/) feature, any custom values saved to the field’s choices will not appear on page reload.
-This is because the JSON file will not be updated and will override any field settings found in the DB.
+This is because the JSON file will not be updated and will override any field settings found in the database.